clarkevansteenderen/KG_watchlist_parallel/README.md

 💡The nohup part of the code means "no hangup", and allows the user to run additional tasks while the previous task is running, and/or keeps the code running even if the user logs off the HPC

-## 🪲 Workflow
+## Workflow

 This collection of R scripts follows the pipeline below:

-* Input an Excel file containing a list of the genus and species names of invasive organisms of interest (e.g. from the Global Register of Introduced and Invasive Species [GRIIS](https://griis.org/) database)
+* Input a CSV file containing a list of the genus and species names of invasive organisms of interest (e.g. from the Global Register of Introduced and Invasive Species [GRIIS](https://griis.org/) database)
 * Input the name of a country that is under potential threat from these species (focal country)
-* Remove all (1) all taxa already recorded in the focal country, and (2) endemic species (if available) from the list
+* Remove (1) all taxa already recorded in the focal country, and (2) endemic species (if available) from the list
 * Input a list of the Köppen-Geiger zones present in the focal country
-* Download all occurence records from GBIF for the taxa in the input list
+* Download all occurence records from the Global Biodiversity Information Facility [GBIF](https://www.gbif.org/) database for the taxa in the input list
 * Extract the KG climate zone for each occurence record (GPS location)
 * Score whether the KG zones where the invasive species occur are shared with the KG zones present in the focal country (0 or 1)
-* Score the total number of records per species that share a KG zone with the focal country, and the overall proportion
+* Score the total number of records per species that share a KG zone with the focal country, and the overall proportions per climate zone
-* Score the total, and proportion of, records present in each target KG zone, and also record whether there are any records from the focal country already
 * Output a single summary table

 💡The only files that the user needs to change are 1) ``WATCHLIST_INPUT_FILE.txt`` and 2) ``split_gbif.sh`` (namely the file path for the project, and the number of rows to divide the large GBIF file into).
 If specific changes need to be made to the filtering of the invasive species list before it is processed (e.g. more than one taxonomic kingdom, such as Plantae AND Animalia), then edits can be made in the ``get_synonyms.R`` file.